rickstaa/stable-learning-control/docs/source/control/control_utils.rst

     *int*.
 Number of test episodes to run the agent for.

-.. option:: -nr, --norender
+.. option:: -nr, --norender, default=False

+    *bool*.
 Do not render the test episodes to the screen.
 In this case, ``test_policy`` will only print the episode returns and lengths.
 (Use case: the renderer slows down the testing process, and you just want to get a fast sense of how the agent is performing, so you don't particularly care to watch it.)

 .. option:: -i I, --itr=I, default=-1

+    *int*.
 Specify the snapshot (checkpoint) for which you want to see the policy performance.
-Use case: Sometimes, it's nice to watch trained agents from many different points in training (eg watch at iteration 50, 100, 150, etc.).
+Use case: Sometimes, it's nice to watch trained agents from many different training points (eg watch at iteration 50, 100, 150, etc.).
 The default value of this flag means "use the latest snapshot."

     .. important::
         This option only works if snapshots were saved while training the agent (i.e. the ``--save_checkpoints`` flag was set).
 For more information on storing these snapshots see :ref:`alg_flags`.

-.. option:: -d, --deterministic
+.. option:: -d, --deterministic, default=True

+    *bool*.
 Another special case, which is only used for the :ref:`SAC <sac>` and :ref:`LAC <lac>` algorithms.
 The BLC implementation trains a stochastic policy, but is evaluated using the deterministic *mean* of the action distribution. ``test_policy`` will default to using the stochastic policy trained by SAC, but you should set the deterministic flag to watch the deterministic mean policy (the correct evaluation policy for SAC).
 This flag is not used for any other algorithms.